This is the same information that is in your child's agenda:

 Logan was converted to an alternative school in 1975 and served as an adult learning center from 1980 to 1997.
 Richland One renovated the school to reclaim its original use as an elementary school and to bring it up to current educational standards, while carefully preserving its historical integrity.

-Students from McCants Elementary School moved to Logan in January, 2000.
+Students from McCants Elementary School moved to Logan Elementary in January 2000.
 John DeFelice served as principal at that time.
-The enrollment for kindergarten through fifth grade was around 230 students.
+The enrollment for Kindergarten through Fifth Grade was around 230 students.
 The newly renovated school contained a computer lab, internet access in each classroom, a piano lab, specially designed primary classrooms and a large multi-purpose room.